 Everything we've done so far has worked to some degree, but there's still something there.
 A problem that seems to be getting worse slowly but surely.
 It comes back every time, with some delay.

-This is annoying, but on the other hand, we are now getting closer to the actual problem.
-There are really only three possibilities: the radiator that has still not been replaced, the water pump or oil pump.
+This is annoying, but on the other hand we are now getting closer to the actual problem.
+There are actually only two possibilities: the radiator that has still not been replaced or the water pump.

 All the preventive maintenance and making the camper lighter that we have done so far, that's all nice for the future...